dice-project/DICE-Deployment-Service/README.md

 Simple wrapper around Cloudify orchestration tool.

+*TODO*:
+  - finish section about local development environment
+  - finish Vagrant file for development deploy
+  - add more in-depth information about OpenStack deploy
+  - add flexiant blueprint for deploy

 ## Developer setup

 In order to minimize the effort of getting development environment up